bespector/NAG-Spark/README.md

 # NAG Spark

 These are a collection of examples for using the NAG Library on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
- - Linear Regression
+ - Linear Regression (direct solver)
+ - Logistic Regression (optimizer with constraints on variables)
  - Simple Statistical Calculations (mean, sd, skewness, kurtosis, min, max)

 Coming Soon
-- Linear Regression (w/constraints on variables)
+- Linear Regression (optimizer with constraints on variables)
-- Logistic Regression (w/constraints on variables)
 - Pearson Correlation
 - Sampled K-means
 - Quantile Analysis